AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

 ### Flows

 The Flow resource MUST indicate `video/H264` in the `media_type` attribute, and `urn:x-nmos:format:video` for the `format` attribute.
 This has been permitted since IS-04 v1.1.
-- H.264 Flow resources MAY be associated with many Senders at the same time through the Sender's `flow_id` attribute.
+- H.264 Flow resources MAY be associated with many Senders at the same time through the Senders' `flow_id` attributes.
 The H.264 Flow is therefore unaffected by the use of a specific transport.
-- H.264 Flow resources MAY be associated with many Flows at the same time trough the Flow's `parents` attribute.
+- H.264 Flow resources MAY be associated with many Flows at the same time through the Flows' `parents` attributes.
 The H.264 Flow is therefore unaffected by being the parent of some other Flows.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Flow resource apply.